kintone/mcp-server/README_en.md

 ### Feature Limitations

 - **Guest space not supported**: Cannot access apps within guest spaces
-- **Preview not supported**: App preview functionality is not available
+- **Preview not supported**: The app preview environment (a test environment where you can verify app settings before activating them in production) is not available

 ## Support Policy